 As a result of activating your heat shock proteins blood glucose levels go down and you’ll lose body fat.
 Carrying excess body fat is one of the main risk factors for diabetes type two.

 Sauna sessions have a similar effect on your cells’ ability to take up blood glucose, similar to exercise.
 Different types of heat therapy can be used for this purpose, such as hot baths (hydrotherapy), steam rooms, and infrared saunas.

-Diabetes can be lifestyle-induced, and by a poor lifestyle of exercise and nutrition, your body can have an excessive inflammatory response that underlies diabetes.
+Diabetes can be lifestyle-induced by poor levels of exercise and nutrition, and this can cause the body to have an excessive inflammatory response that underlies diabetes.

 Spending time in a sauna also improves insulin sensitivity.
 Improving insulin sensitivity means that glucose located in your bloodstream is better taken up by your cells, thereby countering one of the main problems in diabetes type two.

 Benefits also exist for people with diabetes type one.
 If you’ve got diabetes type one, you’ll frequently need to inject insulin to allow your cells to take up the glucose in your bloodstream.
 A 1980 study found that in two sauna sessions of 25 minutes, insulin absorption increased by 110%.